 My Condition Isn’t Listed, Can I Still Qualify for Disability?

 The Social Security Administration offers disability benefits to people who cannot work because of long-term health conditions.
 To help make determinations about whether to approve or deny disability claims, the SSA uses a medical catalog called the “Blue Book,” or Listing of Impairments.
 But what if you don’t see your injury or illness included?
-Our disability lawyers go over how to qualify for benefits even if your condition isn’t included in the Listing of Impairments.
+Our Bensalem, PA disability lawyers go over how to qualify for benefits even if your condition isn’t included in the Listing of Impairments.

 Establishing Medical Equivalence